Vincent-C/debian-diffs/README.md

 ============

-Contains Debian packaging files for packages maintained in my local repository
+Contains Debian packaging files for packages maintained in my local repository or PPAs, many of which are obsolete at this point in time.

 Ubuntu fonts:
 There are 4 packages that are relevant for Debian users who want Ubuntu-like